yzhanghf/Network-two-sample-test/README.md

 	Please notice that the Unity server that you use to reproduce this code may have a different folder structure -- in which case, please also revise the Slurm scripts under the "slurm" subfolder accordingly.
 	We also assume that "~" refers to the folder "/home/Magpie/".

-1. [Preparation] Replace "Magpie" by your (reviewer's) own username.
+1. [Preparation] Replace "Magpie" by your own username.

 	First, edit "folderlist.txt", replace "Magpie" there by your own username.
 	Then in Unity commandline, run